Abortion laws in Europe - legal rollbacks and progress

 The reforms also aim to boost the availability of abortion in public hospitals.

-GERMANY - Women can have an abortion until 12 weeks after conception but must undergo counselling beforehand.
+Women can have an abortion until 12 weeks after conception but must first undergo counselling.

 However, abortion remains in the criminal code in Germany and can technically lead to jail sentences of up to three years.